 As a new mom, you have a lot to think about: when to feed the baby, what to do if they cry . . . and how to get rid of those extra pounds packed on during pregnancy.
 And even after finding the right postpartum exercise plan, it can be hard to find TIME to exercise . . . can you relate?

-If you’re struggling with figuring out how to fit exercise into your everyday life with a newborn, here are some easy ways to start.
+If you’re struggling to fit exercise into your everyday life with a newborn, here are some easy ways to start.

 1. Set an Alarm